wshekrota/egopipe/README.md

 ```

-Input will be coming from filebeats (I assume) installed on your application.
-Configure filebeats
+Input will be coming from filebeats installed on your application. (which is gitlab in this
-to send the selected logs to port 5000 of the host where you have logstash running.
+case for me) Configure filebeats to send the selected logs to port 5000 of the host where you
+have logstash running.

 If securing the cluster follow those elastic instructions below copying the cert to this same
 directory as ca.pem.
 If the egopipe.conf file exists here egopipe reads it and prioritizes
 its items over the default values.
 Last thing is the suggested logstash pipeline.conf
 file whose output stage invokes egopipe.
 Place it in the conf.d directory.

 What belongs in /etc/logstash/conf.d/ego?
-Everything but pipeline.conf.
+Everything but pipeline.conf and .yml file.

 * executable (conf.d/ego)
 * configuration file (conf.d/ego)
 * pipeline.conf (conf.d)
 * ca cert (conf.d/ego) following the elastic cert instructions you get a ca.crt which you rename to ca.pem
+* logstash.yml (/etc/logstash)

 You can make this deploy simpler if using containers your Dockefile can copy these files
 in place.
 This is the way I'm doing my testing.
 You can check these out on another repo